Diceless Resolution

 | Deadly | 9 |

 Once the DS has been selected, the GM hides both hands behind their backs, extending fingers equal to the DS.
-The GM then describes the test's perceptible difficulty and potential consequences in narrative terms, e.g., "the spike pit is narrow enough to jump over, but the fall inside looks deadly."
+The GM then describes the Test's perceptible difficulty and potential consequences in narrative terms, e.g., "the spike pit is narrow enough to jump over, but the fall inside looks deadly."

-The active player then secretly chooses a number between 1–10 Energy to invest in the test.
+The active player then secretly chooses a number between 1–10 Energy to invest in the Test.
 This number represents the effort their PC is willing to commit.
 They can only invest up to their current Energy (or remaining fingers).
 The player then hides both hands behind their backs, extending fingers equal to the Energy they chose.
 On the count of three, both the player and the GM reveal their hands.

-The GM compares the DS with the Energy the PC has invested in the test.
-If the player's invested Energy is equal to the DS, they succeed and regain 1 Energy.
-If the invested Energy is higher than the DS, they also succeed, but lose 1 Energy for overextending themselves.
 If the invested Energy is lower than the DS, they face the negative consequences and lose Energy equal to the difference between the invested Energy and the DS.

 Advantage